Serving DeKalb, Aurora, Batavia, Geneva, & Sycamore

 - Fixtures and Lighting.
 What style and finish would go best with your other selections.

 - Flooring.
 Do you want ceramic or stone tile, concrete, vinyl, or wood floors in your bathroom?
 You'll want to think about the required maintenance and durability of each option.

-[Read More: Planning a Remodel?
+[Read More: Planning an overhaul?
 Here's What You Need to Know]

-If you want to update an existing powder room or guest bathroom, consider the cost for a midrange bathroom remodel.
+If you want to update an existing powder room or guest bathroom, consider the cost for a midrange bathroom rebuild.
 The total cost includes:

 - Updating an existing 5 X 7 ft bathroom

 - Replacing all of the existing fixtures